 The July event clearly was not intended to discuss general concerns of his constituents, but to enroll support for his pro-Israel policies.
 The session was not announced on Sherman's Facebook page—but an advertisement in the July 2 Jewish Journal promised that Israel's deputy consul in Los Angeles would be there as his guest.

-Hundreds of synagogue members in attendance applauded Sherman when he stressed his efforts to suppress criticism of Israel on local university campuses such as University of California Irvine (see August 2010 Washington Report, p.
+Hundreds of synagogue members in attendance applauded Sherman when he stressed his efforts to suppress criticism of Israel on local university campuses such as University of California Irvine (see August 2010 Washington Report on Middle East Affairs, p.
 45).
 A handful of brave dissenters who tried to question Sherman on his flotilla statements were vociferously booed.

-Incredibly, Sherman, a member of this year's Washington Report congressional "Hall of Shame" (see p.
+Incredibly, Sherman, a member of this year's Washington Report on Middle East Affairs, congressional "Hall of Shame" (see p.
 XX) went so far as to boast of passing up a chance to serve on the House Ways and Means Committee, which deals with funding for critical domestic issues, so that he could retain his seat on the Foreign Affairs Committee, where he can best protect Israel's interests.

 Four days later, on July 11, Sherman met several hundred more of his constituents at a town meeting at Reseda High School.
 In response to his statement that he voted for the stimulus program to stop the economic free fall, several people called out, "Stop the war."